forcedotcom/sfdx-scanner/messages/run-command.md

 # flags.rule-selector.description

-Use the --rule-selector flag to select the list of rules to run based on specific criteria.
+Use the `--rule-selector` flag to select the list of rules to run based on specific criteria.
 For example, you can select by engine, such as the rules associated with the "retire-js" or "eslint" engine.
 Or select by the severity of the rules, such as high or moderate.
 You can also select rules using tag values or rule names.
 Every rule has a name, which is unique within the scope of an engine.
 Most rules have tags, although it's not required.
 An example of a tag is "Recommended".

 You can combine different criteria using colons to further filter the list; the colon works as an intersection.
-For example, "--rule-selector eslint:Security" runs rules associated only with the "eslint" engine that have the Security tag.
-The flag "--rule-selector eslint:Security:3" flag runs the "eslint" rules that have the Security tag and moderate severity (3).
-To add multiple rule selectors together (a union), specify the --rule-selector flag multiple times, such as "--rule-selector eslint:Recommended --rule-selector retire-js:3".
+For example, `--rule-selector eslint:Security` runs rules associated only with the "eslint" engine that have the Security tag.
+The flag `--rule-selector eslint:Security:3` flag runs the "eslint" rules that have the Security tag and moderate severity (3).
+To add multiple rule selectors together (a union), specify the `--rule-selector` flag multiple times, such as `--rule-selector eslint:Recommended --rule-selector retire-js:3`.

 Run `<%= config.bin %> code-analyzer rules --rule-selector all` to see the possible values for engine name, rule name, tags, and severity levels that you can use with this flag.